top of page

 2. Applying a pre-printed barcode label

-Both methods are widely used across industries in India, but the right choice depends on your production setup, packaging type, and operational goals.
+Both methods are widely used across industries in India.
+The right choice depends on your production setup, packaging type, and operational goals.
 Here’s a clear comparison to help you decide.

 Pre-Printed Barcode Labels: Pros and Cons